-A seafaring theme offers kids a pirate ship and even a drawbridge where they can "walk the plank" or just run amuck.
+A seafaring theme offers kids a pirate ship and even a drawbridge, where they can "walk the plank" or just run amuck.
 There are slides, climbing structures, and even a small separate jungle gym for tots.
-Find the playground in Field 1.
+You'll find the playground in Field 1.
 After a morning romp, find the walkway to the boardwalk and beach area to enjoy the rest of the day.
-Admission is $8 per vehicle to enter the state park.
+Admission is $10 per vehicle to enter the state park during the summer season.

-Enjoy water fun and more at Tanner Park.
-Photo courtesy of Town of Babylon.
+Enjoy water fun and more at Tanner Park in Copiague.
+Photo courtesy of the Town of Babylon

 Tanner Park – Copiague

 Ok, this is actually a sprinkler park with sprayers, a water slide, and more splash pad fun, but it's one of our favorites, and right on Great South Bay.
-There's an adjacent skate park for big kids, a Beach Hut for snacks, fishing pier, and of course, a sandy beach.
+There's an adjacent skate park for big kids, a Beach Hut for snacks, a fishing pier, and of course, a sandy beach.
 There are even outdoor concerts in the summer, making it a true destination playground.
-Fees vary for Town of Babylon residents and nonresidents, but generally are between $15 and $25 per vehicle to park.
+This is a Town of Babylon residents-only beach.
+Fees vary, but generally are between $15 and $25 per vehicle to park.

 Webby's Beach — Center Moriches